 Program project grants represent an important maturation of the research mission of the College of Veterinary Medicine.
 Historically, the National Institutes of Health has relied on multi-component awards, such as program projects, to encourage multidisciplinary collaboration in areas requiring integration and central direction of basic and clinical research components.
 Program projects and center grants have a well-defined central theme, include extensive shared resources or core facilities, and are led by a principal investigator who has the authority and responsibility to manage the overall research effort and budget.
 Typically a program project group consists of a set of investigator-initiated applications for independent research on related topics, with a formalized agreement to collaborate in specific ways to enhance the achievement of the goals of all of the projects.
 Other benefits of the program include the establishment of collaborations on an equal footing at separate sites and fostering formal collaborations between multiple institutions.
-The recently funded program project grant is a visible product of the Center for Retrovirus Research, which originated and is administered in the College of Veterinary Medicine.
+The funded program project grant (years 16-20) is a visible product of the Center for Retrovirus Research, which originated and is administered in the College of Veterinary Medicine.